armujahid/tyk-docs/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/redhat-rhel-centos.md

 $ ansible-playbook playbook.yml -t tyk-pro -t redis -t mongodb (**ADD SQL HERE**)
 ```

 You can choose to not install Redis, MongoDB or SQL by removing the `-t redis` or `-t mongodb` (**ADD SQL HERE**)respectively.
-However Redis, MongoDB or SQL are a requirment and need to be installed for the Tyk Pro to run.
+However Redis, MongoDB or SQL are a requirement and need to be installed for the Tyk Pro installation to run.

 ## Supported Distributions
 | Distribution | Version | Supported |